 These include fixed and floating income securities not traded on public exchanges; these securities are valued at last trade quotations at year end.
-While not traded on a public exchange, there is sufficient liquidity on the exchange to use the last trade quotation at year end.
+While not traded on a public exchange, there is sufficient liquidity in these over the counter markets to use the last trade quotation at year end.